There are many reasons why managers fear the remote working future. In this blog post, we will outline the top 5 reasons why.

 This is one of the challenges of working remotely and it’s one of the main reasons why managers fear the remote working future is communication.

 Managers worry that communication will suffer without face-to-face interaction.
-It might be challenging to build trust and a relationship with team members when you aren’t able to see them in person on a regular basis.
+It might be challenging to build trust and a relationship with team members when you aren’t able to see them in person regularly.

 Additionally, remote teams may have difficulty coordinating work schedules and deadlines.